-- However, there are other logics where the Law of the Excluded Middle is not valid. - This happens, for example, in Martin-Löf type theory, where a proof of A is a witness that A is true. - In this context, a witness of A implies B is a "black box" that transforms witnesses of A into witnesses of B; that is, a function from A to B. - Then not(A) is defined as A implies \bot , where \bot is a type that has no witnesses. - It is always possible to construct a witness of not(not(A)) from a witness of A. - But in general, it is not possible to construct a witness of A starting from a witness of not(not(A)).
+- However, there are other logics where the Law of the Excluded Middle is not valid. - This happens, for example, in intuitionistic logic, where a proof of A is a witness that A is true. - In this context, a witness of A implies B is a "black box" that transforms witnesses of A into witnesses of B; that is, a function from A to B. - Then not(A) is defined as A implies $\perp$ , where $\perp$ (read "bottom") is a proposition that has no witnesses. - It is always possible to construct a witness of not(not(A)) from a witness of A. - But in general, it is not possible to construct a witness of A starting from a witness of not(not(A)).